 The Series 2013 and Series 2015 bond proceeds, along with all debt service reserve balances are deposited with a Trustee (US Bank) which is managing the cash.
-The debt service accounts for all bond sales, along with all operating funds, are on interest bearing deposit in the State Treasury.
+The debt service accounts for all revenue bond series, along with all operating funds, are on interest bearing deposit in the State Treasury.